01-mu/back-directory/README.md

 ```

 Session semantics: `bd` tracks history per session key.
 By default this is derived from
-your terminal TTY, so a new terminal tab/window is a new session, while new shells in the
+your terminal TTY and the shell PID, so each shell is its own session.
+Set
-same tab share history.
-Set `BD_SESSION_ID` before sourcing if you want to override:
+`BD_SESSION_ID` before sourcing if you want to override:

 ```zsh
 export BD_SESSION_ID=work-logs